MBA Students Make Not-For-Profit Strategic Management Pitches

 Pressed for time, often underfunded and so focused on their day-to-day activities and clients, not-for-profit organizations sometimes lose sight of focused strategic analysis.
 That’s where a unique MBA program at Sacred Heart University has stepped in to fill that void and provide teams of students to analyze challenges and offer recommendations, at no cost to these groups.

-On June 27, eleven MBA students participating in Professor Rawlin Fairbaugh’s Strategic Management class in the University’s John F. Welch College of Business made their final presentations, with select representatives from the participating organizations in attendance.
+On June 27, eleven MBA students participating in Professor Rawlin Fairbaugh’s Strategic Management class in the University’s Jack Welch College of Business made their final presentations, with select representatives from the participating organizations in attendance.
 The clients this semester included Derby Day Care, Bridges, Cultural Alliance of Fairfield County, St. Paul’s Child Development Center, Bridgeport Caribe Youth League and the Rape Crisis Center of Milford.
 Students worked on and presented their recommendations in pairs.

 “Twelve years ago, we started advising the Diocese of Bridgeport,” said Fairbaugh about the program’s inception.
 “We did a lot of work and other organizations began to hear about it.
 So, we put together a dedicated program and have since worked with 70 to 80 organizations in a 25-mile radius and handled about 400 projects.
 The groups have been very appreciative.”